aws-samples/aws-cudos-framework-deployment/README.md

 cid-cmd -vv [command]
 ```

-This will produce a log file in the same directory that were at the tile of launch of cid-cmd.
+This will produce a log file in the same directory that were at the tile of launch of `cid-cmd`.

 :heavy_exclamation_mark:Inspect the produced debug log for any sensitive information and anonymize it.